ooloth/dotfiles/README.md

 ## Disclaimer

 The settings here are based purely on my personal preferences and I'm doing this for fun, so...expect lots of changes and experimenting.
-Unless you love surprises, you'll probably want to fork this repo before using them.
+Unless you love surprises, you'll probably want to fork this repo before using it.

 ## Prerequisites